Chlamydia

 Chlamydia, or more specifically a chlamydia infection, is a sexually transmitted infection caused by the bacterium Chlamydia trachomatis.
 Most people who are infected have no symptoms.
-When symptoms do appear they may occur only several weeks after infection; the incubation period between exposure and being able to infect others is thought to be on the order of two to six weeks.
+When symptoms do appear, they may occur only several weeks after infection; the incubation period between exposure and being able to infect others is thought to be on the order of two to six weeks.
 Symptoms in women may include vaginal discharge or burning with urination.
 Symptoms in men may include discharge from the penis, burning with urination, or pain and swelling of one or both testicles.
 The infection can spread to the upper genital tract in women, causing pelvic inflammatory disease, which may result in future infertility or ectopic pregnancy.

 Chlamydia infections can occur in other areas besides the genitals, including the anus, eyes, throat, and lymph nodes.
 Repeated chlamydia infections of the eyes that go without treatment can result in trachoma, a common cause of blindness in the developing world.

-Chlamydia can be spread during vaginal, anal, or oral sex, and can be passed from an infected mother to her baby during childbirth.
+Chlamydia can be spread during vaginal, anal, oral, or manual sex and can be passed from an infected mother to her baby during childbirth.
 The eye infections may also be spread by personal contact, flies, and contaminated towels in areas with poor sanitation.
 Infection by the bacterium Chlamydia trachomatis only occurs in humans.
-Diagnosis is often by screening which is recommended yearly in sexually active women under the age of twenty-five, others at higher risk, and at the first prenatal visit.
+Diagnosis is often by screening, which is recommended yearly in sexually active women under the age of 25, others at higher risk, and at the first prenatal visit.
 Testing can be done on the urine or a swab of the cervix, vagina, or urethra.
 Rectal or mouth swabs are required to diagnose infections in those areas.

 Prevention is by not having sex, the use of condoms, or having sex with only one other person, who is not infected.
-Chlamydia can be cured by antibiotics with typically either azithromycin or doxycycline being used.
+Chlamydia can be cured by antibiotics, with typically either azithromycin or doxycycline being used.
 Erythromycin or azithromycin is recommended in babies and during pregnancy.
 Sexual partners should also be treated, and infected people should be advised not to have sex for seven days and until symptom free.
 Gonorrhea, syphilis, and HIV should be tested for in those who have been infected.
-Following treatment people should be tested again after three months.
+Following treatment, people should be tested again after three months.

 Chlamydia is one of the most common sexually transmitted infections, affecting about 4.2% of women and 2.7% of men worldwide.
 In 2015, about 61 million new cases occurred globally.
-In the United States about 1.4 million cases were reported in 2014.
+In the United States, about 1.4 million cases were reported in 2014.
 Infections are most common among those between the ages of 15 and 25 and are more common in women than men.
-In 2015 infections resulted in about 200 deaths.
+In 2015, infections resulted in about 200 deaths.
 The word chlamydia is from the Greek χλαμύδα, meaning 'cloak'.